Unsure whether a bridging loan is the right option? Get the right advice here.

-You can use a bridging finance loans for almost any legal purpose, although their most common use is property and land transactions.
+You can use a bridging finance loan for almost any legal purpose, although their most common use is property and land transactions.
 One thing they cannot be used for is to repair adverse credit.
-Both regulated and unregulated providers are prohibited from lending for this purpose at regulator level, which is why some lenders are wary of dealing with customers who have bad credit.
+Both regulated and unregulated providers are prohibited from lending for this purpose at the regulator level, which is why some lenders are wary of dealing with customers who have bad credit.

 P2P bridging loans exist but on a very small scale.
 It can be done on certain peer-to-peer platforms, but it’s important to speak with a whole-of-market advisor like the ones we work with before you proceed, to make sure you’re getting the best deal.